bevacqua/transports/README.md

 npm i -S transports
 ```

-# `.passports(data, providerHandler)`
+# `.passports(data, handler)`

 Configures `passport` with the authentication providers passed to `data.providers`.
-It will invoke `passport.use` passing your strategy and then call `providerHandler` in a normalized way, for each of those providers.
+It will invoke `passport.use` passing your strategy and then call `handler` in a normalized way, for each of those providers.

-### `providerHandler(query, profile, done)`
+### `handler(query, profile, done)`

-The `providerHandler` method should be used to lookup the user, and maybe create a new one if the user isn't found.
+The `handler` method should be used to lookup the user, and maybe create a new one if the user isn't found.

 - The `query` will be something like `{ googleId: '...' }`, `{ facebookId: '...' }`, etc.
 - The `profile` argument is the data returned by the authentication provider
 - The `done` callback is the one described [in the `passport` documentation][1]

-# `.routing(data, app, providerHandler)`
+# `.routing(data, app, handler)`

 Sets up routing for the selected providers.
+The `handler` is only needed when the user needs a new account.

 # `.serialization(User, field?)`